christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 step for visual arts faculty.
 Using algorithms to determine composition and form appealed to Cohen's sensibilities and perspectives on art.
-He wielded his newfound skills to develop an automated painting system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn rather than machine-made.
+He wielded his newfound skills to develop an automated painting system that he would christen *AARON.* The initial printed outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn rather than machine-made.
 (He would fill and shade many prints manually with dyes or colored pencils.)
-Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawings, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
+Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawing, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
 He ultimately taught AARON how to color these pictures itself.

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to replicate them.[^cohen1994]
+languages: first Fortran, then C, and ultimately Lisp.[^mccorduck] He used plotters to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to replicate them.[^cohen1994]

 However, Cohen had artistic ambitions far beyond AARON's finished works.
-He became attuned to the wonder of experiencing his creation *create,* and installed his machines so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] He later found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery environments.
+He became attuned to the wonder of experiencing his creation *create,* and installed his machines so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] In time, he found economical alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
 During one of Cohen's lectures, the audience's favorable reception to an auditorium-sized projection of AARON making images validated live performance on screen as a superlative medium.
 What came next, at the turn of the millennium, was "the most important cultural experiment" of Cohen's first three decades of computer art.[^cohen2002]

 ## A Medium for the Public